What Are External Links? (+ Best Practices)

 Why?

 Well, external links aren’t necessarily viewed as a ranking factor (this is a misconception), meaning they’re often overlooked or disregarded.
 Some schools of thought even believe that external links somehow hurt their SEO efforts.
+Are external links good for SEO?
+Yes, they are.
+External links are essential for establishing credibility and authority, which in turn can positively influence your SEO.

 External links are integral to on-page SEO best practices.
 By excluding or not focusing enough attention on external linking, publishers are missing an integral feature of on-page SEO.